sekrystal/Jabberwocky/README.md

 // Jabberwocky

-> _A privacy-first browser utility that intercepts and obfuscates PII directly in your browser—on your device only._
+> _A privacy-first browser utility that intercepts and obfuscates PII directly in your browser—on your device only.

 ---

 ## About

-**Jabberwocky** is a next-level browser privacy shield.
+**Jabberwocky** is a browser privacy shield.
 It intercepts and scrambles your personal data before it ever leaves your computer—no cloud, no trackers, no leaks.
 **This project was made for the [Lovable Competition](https://lovable.dev)!**

 ---